Our History

 Cahill’s advocacy paved the way for the Prison Rape Elimination Act (PREA) of 2003, the first-ever federal civil law addressing sexual abuse in detention.
 Cahill’s vital role in PREA’s passage was recognized by Senator Ted Kennedy, one of the law’s original sponsors.
 In a letter to Tom, Kennedy wrote:

 “All of us in Congress are grateful for your role in helping to pass the Prison Rape Elimination Act.
 It was a brilliant achievement and I’m optimistic that your passionate advocacy and the first national survey, the initiation of which owes so much to you, will result in the actual elimination of the horrible abuse that has afflicted so many inmates in correctional facilities throughout the United States.
 The nation owes you a huge debt of gratitude for this impressive reform.”
-Cahill remains involved with JDI as a member of its Survivor Council.
+Cahill remained involved with JDI as a member of its Survivor Council until his death in 2021, at the age of 84.

 More than three decades after its inception, JDI remains the only organization in the world that is dedicated exclusively to the elimination of sexual violence in detention.
 Survivors of sexual abuse continue to play leading roles in the organization’s work, serving on JDI’s Board of Directors, on its Survivor Council, and as members of its Survivor Speakers List.
 Working together with JDI’s staff of human rights lawyers, journalists, social workers, and others, these courageous survivor advocates spark reform at the federal, state, and local levels, in the U.S. and abroad.